dagbja/sdk-nrf/README.rst

 The buttons are used to control the behaviour of the client as follows:

 * Button 1: Update server if registered.
 Register server if not registered.
 * Button 2: Deregister server if registered.
+Reset if if not registered.

 LED states